ashutoshvarma/RAI_UMA_Challenge/README.md

 - `UpdateRedemptionRate` Event from [`RateSetter`](https://kovan.etherscan.io/address/0x0641C280B21A31daf1518a91A68Ad396EcC6f2f0#events) contract

 `RaiRedemptionPriceFeed.js` calculates  TWAP (8 hours by default) of `annualizedRate`.
-While calculating TWAP timestamp of asset price should be accurate so for that purpose it will use timestamp of block in which `redemptionRate` is changed (or `UpdateRedemptionRate` event block time).
+While calculating TWAP timestamp of asset price should be accurate so for that purpose we will use timestamp of block in which `redemptionRate` is changed (or `UpdateRedemptionRate` event block time).

 Since `redemptionRate` is updated every `updateRateDelay` (saved in [`RateSetter`](https://kovan.etherscan.io/address/0x0641C280B21A31daf1518a91A68Ad396EcC6f2f0#readContract)) seconds, for Kovan it is 3 Hrs so TWAP length is kept 8 hrs to make sure atleast 2 `annualizedRate` are used to calculate price.
 Also sometimes there is delay of 15min in rate updation ( see https://discord.com/channels/698935373568540753/698936206691401759/818863474364514352 for full discussion).

-There is delay of about 40-60s (or sometimes more) in indexing new events to subgraph, so to prevent calculating wrong TWAP for a given time we employ following logic
+There can be a delay of about 40-60s (or sometimes more) in indexing new events to subgraph, that can lead to wrong calculation of TWAP as there might be a new price which is not indexed in subgraph yet, so to prevent this we employ following logic

 ```
 PRICES = QUERY_SUBGRAPH()                         // Fetch prices from subgraph (with block number to compute timestamp)